freezman14/One_Week_Of_Floyd_Protests/README.md

-This is a list trying to showcase at least some of US police brutality and misconduct during the George Floyd protests.
+No longer updated.
+This is a list trying to showcase at least some of the US police brutality and misconduct during the George Floyd protests.

-Count in the list: 295.
+Count in the list: 299.

-I update this list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links) which you can share.
 Video achieve available.

-If you’d like to contribute please visit [/r/2020PoliceBrutality](https://old.reddit.com/r/2020PoliceBrutality/) to post new videos.
+If you’d like to contribute please visit [/r/2020PoliceBrutality](https://old.reddit.com/r/2020PoliceBrutality/)

 Quick notes: ‘shot’ here does NOT mean with “live ammo” unless specified as such.
 “Shot” simply means that a gun was fired, ‘gassed’ means that some sort of gas was used, and “spray” means pepper spray or mace.
 “Real gun” denotes what looks to be like one, I’m not an expert.
 ‘Reporter’ is used as an umbrella term.
 “Law enforcement” is used as an umbrella term.